Tithes vs. Taxes

 Numbers 18:

-30. Therefore thou shalt say unto them, When ye have heaved the best thereof from it, then it shall be counted unto the Levites as the increase of the threshingfloor, and as the increase of the winepress.
+30 "Therefore you will say to them, 'When you offer up the best of it, then it will be credited to the Levites as the product of the threshing floor and as the product of the winepress.

 The first tithe went to the Levites, not to the poor.
 When the Israelites conquered Canaan, each tribe was allotted farm land save for the Levites.
 The Levites were given cities only, with but a small amount of surrounding land.
 The tithe to the Levites was thus compensation for landlessness, not a general income tax.
 The tithes described above applied to crops and farm animals only.
 Merchants, manufacturers and wage earners did not have to pay this tithe!
-(They were under the more open ended mandate in Deuteronomy 16 cited at the beginning of this chapter.)
+(They were under the more open-ended mandate in Deuteronomy 16 cited at the beginning of this chapter.)

 To many a modern mind, a “tax” on farmers only seems unfair.
 Today, we who live in developed nations multiply our labor with a tremendous amount of capital.
 In ancient times, capital was a much smaller factor in the economy; the primary multiplier of labor was land.
 The Old Testament Law recognized this fact several ways, including tithing requirement on farm products.
 Theologically, the tithe to the Levites was a proxy for a tithe directly to the Creator of the land.